wilmix8/DOTWEB3.0/README.md

 c) JSTAR

-e)  JDOLLAR-JAVA
+e)  DOTWEB3.0 -JAVA

 f) JAVA1.0 with  25  modules

 g)  Advanced Business

-h)  JDollar part2
+h)  DOTWEB3.0  part2

-g)  JDollarv.1  about  Domains  like  insurance,banking ,etc.
+g)  DOTWEB3.0 v.1  about  Domains  like  insurance,banking ,etc.

-h)  JDOLLARMODULE9  with   DOTNET interaction.
+h)  DOTWEB3.0 MODULE9  with   DOTNET interaction.

-i)  JDollar  -JDollarv.4
+i)  DOTWEB3.0   -JDollarv.4

-j)  JDollar -CJAVA
+j)  DOTWEB3.0  -CJAVA

-k)  JDollar-part3
+k)  DOTWEB3.0 -part3

- Note:  JDollar  is   only  used  in WALLET and  Jdollar(JWEB)   is  focused  mainly  on  remotewebapplication.
+ Note:  DOTWEB3.0   is   only  used  in WALLET and  DOTWEB3.0    is  focused  mainly  on  remotewebapplication.
  ====

 Technology code: 12 ;since  it  has  12  pillars.